Customizing your retirement options might be a great idea

-The key advantage here over traditional 401(k) plans is that on account of preset contributions for each employee (3% of compensation or a matching contribution), employers can put in maximum allowable contributions into their own plans without being subject to complex annual nondiscrimination tests.
-Additionally, employees get the benefit of employer paid contributions, without having to put up any of their own money.
+The key advantage here over traditional 401(k) plans is that on account of preset contributions for each employee (3% of compensation or a matching contribution), employers can put in maximum allowable contributions into their plans without being subject to complex annual nondiscrimination tests.
+Additionally, employees get the benefit of employer-paid contributions, without having to put up any of their own money.

-This plan tilts heavily in favor of the employer and senior or key employees who have been there for a relatively longer period.
-Contributions to this plan can be made based on age and the length of the each person’s association with the company.
-Thus employers get considerable leeway to fund their own plans with bigger amounts than those available to employees.
+This plan tilts heavily in favor of the employer and senior or key employees who have been there for a relatively long period.
+Contributions to this plan can be made based on age and the length of each person’s association with the company.
+Thus employers get considerable leeway to fund their plans with more significant amounts than those available to employees.

 A Customized Plan:

-In order to achieve your personal retirement savings targets, it sometimes becomes necessary to create a retirement plan which combines the benefits of two or more types of retirement plans for employees.
+To achieve your personal retirement savings targets, it sometimes becomes necessary to create a retirement plan which combines the benefits of two or more types of retirement plans for employees.
 If you are looking for a retirement plan for employers which you can fund in excess in $100,000 annually, it would be prohibitively costly, if not impossible, under current IRS limitations.
 The solution is to find the right mix of plans and tax savings.
-For example, a customized plan, which included a combination of all three of the above plans, would help you reach the $100,000 target, fund each employee’s plans with the requisite amounts required under each plan and end up with tax savings in excess of the total amount spent on funding the employee plans.
+For example, a customized plan, which included a combination of all three of the above plans, would help you reach the $100,000 target, fund each employee’s plans with the requisite amounts required under each plan and end up with tax savings more than the total amount spent on funding the employee plans.

 Please note that the benefits offered by customized and combined retirement plans may vary depending on the size of your company, the demographics of your employees and currently applicable IRS regulations.
 Please refer to both the IRS and your financial planner before you make any decision.